shannah/cloudinary-codenameone/README.md

 This library adds support for the [Cloudinary](http://cloudinary.com/) image management service to [Codename One](http://www.codenameone.com) apps.
 The library itself is a direct port of the [Cloudinary Java SDK](http://cloudinary.com/documentation/java_integration).

+## Supported Platforms

+Should work on all platforms that Codename One apps can be deployed to:

+* iOS
+* Android
+* BlackBerry
+* Windows Phone
+* JavaSE / Desktop /Simulator
+* HTML5

 ## Installation

 1. Download the [latest release of cloudinary-codenameone.cn1lib](https://github.com/shannah/cloudinary-codenameone/releases/latest) and copy it into your project's "lib" directory.